thenativeweb/formats/README.md

 Options:

+- `isInteger`: Validates that a value is an integer.
 - `max`: Validates that a value is at most `n`.
 - `min`: Validates that a value is at least `n`.